Sanctions Issues Arising in Corporate Transactions

 Another source of risk is the expansion ‘by operation of law’ of the list-based sanctions of several jurisdictions to entities owned or controlled by listed parties, which requires not only name screening of potential business partners but also an examination of their ownership and control.

 Moreover, owing to the ‘long-arm’ reach of US export control regulations outside the United States to encompass re-exports (from one country to another) and transfers (within another country), non-US companies have not been immune from enforcement action for violations of US export controls and related sanctions.
-Recent examples include imposition of fines against a Lebanese company for re-exporting engines of US origin to Syria and OFAC’s action against a dental supply company for exporting dental products of US origin to third-country distributors with knowledge that the exports were destined for Iran.
+Recent examples include the imposition of fines against a Lebanese company for re-exporting engines of US origin to Syria and OFAC’s action against a dental supply company for exporting dental products of US origin to third-country distributors with knowledge that the exports were destined for Iran.
+Non-US companies also face the risk of being targets of enforcement for evading US sanctions or helping others to evade US sanctions, penalties for causing US persons to violate sanctions, and secondary sanctions for providing material assistance to sanctioned persons.
+For instance, OFAC penalised a Hong Kong company in January 2022 for omitting references to underlying transactions involving Iran in its US dollar-denominated wire payments, thereby causing the US financial institutions that processed the payments to violate US sanctions.
+The company settled with OFAC for over US$5 million, despite the fact that the company’s employees had acted contrary to company-wide policies and procedures, thereby demonstrating the importance of actively ensuring compliance rather than passively relying on employees to follow policies and procedures.
+As Deputy Attorney General Lisa O Monaco stated in her keynote remarks at the ‘2022 GIR Live: Women in Investigations’ conference in June 2022:

 In the merger and acquisition (M&A) context, due diligence is a must if the risk of successor liability for sanctions and export control violations and other offences is to be assessed.
 Transactions structured as mergers generally pass liability for the pre-transaction activities of the acquired entity to the buyer by operation of law, but successor liability can also arise from stock purchases, as well as transactions structured as asset purchases.
 Of course, stock purchases that maintain the separate status of the target entity do not create successor liability for the buyer in the strictest sense of the term, but enforcement costs incurred by the target entity in connection with pre-completion violations, with the associated reputational costs, will diminish the value of the buyer’s investment in the target entity.
 Even in jurisdictions without successor liability, difficulties may arise when company assets may include the proceeds of previous sanctions and export control violations.

-As for asset purchases, in a string of US cases, beginning with Sigma-Aldrich in 2002, the Bureau of Industry and Security of the US Department of Commerce (BIS) has interpreted the International Emergency Economic Powers Act (IEEPA) and the Export Administration Regulations to impose successor liability for export violations on purchasers of assets when ‘substantial continuity’ of the business results from the transaction.
-Notably, IEEPA also is the statutory underpinning for all US sanctions programmes save the Cuban embargo.
-The Trading with the Enemy Act, which authorises the Cuban embargo, contains provisions similar to the IEEPA provisions interpreted in Sigma-Aldrich and goes a step further by purporting to impose obligations on non-US entities owned or controlled by US persons.
+As for asset purchases, in a string of US cases, beginning with Sigma-Aldrich in 2002, the Bureau of Industry and Security of the US Department of Commerce (BIS) has interpreted the International Emergency Economic Powers Act (IEEPA) and the EAR to impose successor liability for export violations on purchasers of assets when ‘substantial continuity’ of the business results from the transaction.
+Notably, IEEPA is also the statutory underpinning for all US sanctions programmes except the Cuban embargo.
+The Trading with the Enemy Act, which authorises the Cuban embargo, contains provisions similar to the IEEPA provisions interpreted in Sigma-Aldrich, and goes a step further by purporting to impose obligations on non-US entities owned or controlled by US persons.
 Sigma-Aldrich thus laid the groundwork for both BIS and OFAC to impose successor liability on purchasers of assets when the purchased assets constitute a business that continues under the new owner.
-As enumerated in Sigma-Aldrich, a finding of ‘substantial continuity’ will be supported when:
+As outlined in Sigma-Aldrich, a finding of ‘substantial continuity’ will be supported when:

 the successor: (1) retains the same employees, supervisory personnel and the same production facilities in the same location; (2) continues production of the same products; (3) retains the same business name; (4) maintains the same assets and general business operations; and (5) holds itself out to the public as a continuation of the previous corporation.